MinaKhamesi/messanger/README.md

 Run `npm run data:import` to import dummy data into the database.

-Run `npm run dev` to start the server and connect the database.
+Run `npm run dev` in server directory to start the server and connect the database.

+Run `npm start` in client directory to start the front-end.

 Run `npm run test` to start testing api routes.